This article was updated in December 2022.

 Businesses that make giving back a priority are also more attractive to consumers.
-Millennials and Gen Z want to support businesses whose values match their own.
+Millennials and Gen Z want to support businesses with values that match their own.

 Here are some ideas for launching (or expanding) your own giving program.

 Team up with a local organization, like a food pantry or a women’s shelter.
 Then put out a call to customers to bring in needed items for a percentage off their purchase.
 Make sure to get the word out through in-store signage and social media so that your customers are aware of the event.

 Starting with a supply drive can be a great way to begin a relationship with a nonprofit, which you can hopefully grow with other events and collaborations in the future.